JeffHing/angular-cabinet/README.md

 });
 ```

-### Add the HTML
+### 2. Add the HTML

-Add the tab directives to the HTML.
-The drawer ids associated with each
+Add the HTML with the directives.
+The optional drawer ids associated with the
-directive allows the elements to be moved around in any order, but still
+directives allows the elements to be moved around in any order but still
-maintain the correct relationshop.
-For example, the tab triggers could
+maintain the correct relationship between trigger and content.
+For example,
-be moved after the tab contents to display tabs at the bottom of the form
+the tab triggers could be moved after the tab contents to display tabs at the
-instead.
+bottom of the form instead.

-This example will display three tabs:
+This displays three tabs:

 ```html
 <div tabs>